subashree188/subashree188/README.md

 <h1 align="center">Hi, This is Suba Shree 🙋🏽</h1>
 <b>I am currently pursuing my Bachelor's at SSN College of Engineering, majoring in Computer Science (8.43 CGPA) and expected to graduate in May 2022.
 I have a strong desire to learn and contribute to technological advancements.
-I am aiming to grow and excel in the fields of Data Analytics, Visualization and Software Development.<b>
+I am aiming to grow and excel in the fields of Data Science and Software Development.<b>
 <br><br>

 <h3>Profile Visits 👀</h3>